sahilphule/devops-templates/documentation/terraform/azure/container-apps-terraform/container-apps-terraform.md

 ## Now push the Docker Image to ACR

 1. Open a new Powershell window.
-2. Run the following commands to login into ACR:
+2. Run the following commands to log into ACR:
     - `az login`
     - `az acr login --name "acr-name"`
 3. Then tag & push the docker image using the following commands:
     - `docker tag "image-name:tag" "acr-name".azurecr.io/"image-name:tag"`
     - `docker push "acr-name".azurecr.io/"image-name:tag"`
     Substitute *acr-name* with the value defined in the above-created locals.tf file.
-Also, substitute *image-name:tag* with it's respective name.
+Also, substitute *image-name:tag* with its respective name.

 ---

 ## Provisioning the Container App

-> Uncomment the **container-app** module that we commented earlier and follow the further steps.
+> Uncomment the **container-app** module that we commented on earlier and follow the further steps.

 ---